ammar0466/nomachine-updater/README.md

-# nomachine-updater
+# Nomachine-updater
-bash script to get check new version of no machine and download deb package
+Bash script to get check new version of no machine and download deb package

-at 1st run it will generate noMachineLatest.txt file for future version reference if it not exist
+At 1st run it will generate noMachineLatest.txt file for future version reference if it not exist

-# usage :
+# Usage :
 sh nomachine_updater.sh